corovcam/pipe-world/DOCS.md

     - **Pipes** - Default Pipe Prefabs with default green sprites with pre-set *tileType* and *IODirs* for respective Pipe types (except for EMPTY Pipe)
 - **Puzzle stage & settings GUI Pack**[^1] - A Unity Asset Store GUI Pack used for labels, buttons, Pause and End Game menus
 - **Resources** (Uses custom Unity API for access)
-    - LevelX - Custom level data accessible from Level Select menu, can easily be added new level
+    - LevelX - Custom level data accessible from Level Select menu, new level can be added easily following this pattern:
+        - First row: Grid row/column length
+        - Second row: Default *TimeLimit*
+        - GameBoard:
+            - Each cell in the matrix is divided by semicolon ';'
+            - The first symbol can be either: S = StartPipe, E = EndPipe, 0 = Any other Pipe
+            - Symbols are separated by ':'
+            - The second symbol/number can be either: 0 = No pipe, 1 = Straight pipe, 2 = Round, 3 = ThreeWay, 4 = Cross
+            - Each row has to be finished with another semicolon ';'
     - **Sounds** - Audio Clips[^4] used in *AudioSources* Prefabs
     - **UI** - Additional Sprite and Font data used in-game
 - **Scenes**
     - *Game* - Main Game scene where all the mechanics and physics occur, either chosen *LevelX* from Level Select menu or Arcade mode
     - *LevelSelect* - All levels included in Resources are automatically added to the Level Select menu in a paginated view
     - *MainMenu* - First scene in Build with 2 buttons
-- **Scripts** (Only MonoBehaviour scripts attached to GameObjects)
+- **Scripts** (Only MonoBehaviour scripts attached to GameObjects) - more documentation can be found in the code *comments*
-    - *Extensions.cs* - Used only to extend RectTransform methods by adding a amount of screen units to left/right/top/bottom offset
+    - *Extensions.cs* - Used only to extend RectTransform methods by adding an amount of screen units to left/right/top/bottom offset
     - *GameManager.cs* - Manages core water flowing mechanic after Flow start is triggered
     - *GUIHandler.cs* - Handles *Game* scene GUI Components, End Game Menu, Total Score calculaction and Timer and its mechanism
     - *LevelData.cs* - Static class used to store all information about the current Game and Level